Open Topo Data Server Documentation

 Adding datasets

 An important goal of Open Topo Data is make is easy to add new datasets.
-The included dataset is very low resolution (about 100km) and is intended only for testing.
+The included dataset is very low resolution (etopo1 downsampled to about 100km) and is intended only for testing.

 Adding a new dataset takes two steps: